WildCodeSchool/workshop-jwt/README.md

 If neither the email nor the password are filled in, return a 400 error 'Please specify both email and password'.

-If they are both specified, make a request to the database and check that the email exists (**test the email only, not the password!)**).
+If they are both specified, make a request to the database and check that the email exists (**test the email only, not the password!)**.

+You'll have to modify the `findByMail` method from the `UserManager`;

 If an error occurs during the execution of the SQL query, return an error 500 with the corresponding error message.